• Skip to primary navigation

 Chocolate drizzled coconut macaroons (easy and healthy) – These macaroons are every coconut lovers dream cookie.

-Healthy coconut and almond dark chocolate bars – These beautiful low carb bars are sheer happiness in your mouth: a layer of toasted coconut flakes, coconut oil, almonds, and chia seeds topped with a thin layer of delicate chocolate and sprinkled with more chopped almonds.
+Healthy coconut and almond dark chocolate bark – These beautiful low carb bars are sheer happiness in your mouth: a layer of toasted coconut flakes, coconut oil, almonds, and chia seeds topped with a thin layer of delicate chocolate and sprinkled with more chopped almonds.
 Yum.

 Gluten Free Pumpkin Chocolate Chip Cookies – These amazing cookies are slightly crunchy on the outside, soft and fluffy on the inside, sweetened with a touch of honey, flavored with warm pumpkin spice, and chock full of milk chocolate chips.
 In sum, heavenly.